 Suggested language inserted in the third paragraph of the Attendance Policies section (p.
 22 of 2012-13 catalog) after the sentence “Excessive absence may result in the student being dropped from the course” and before “Instructors may drop a student from a course…”:

 “In order to succeed in college-level courses, students must actively participate in the class such as doing required assignments and studying.
-[Ed: ] In the case of college-level courses, `absences’ include `non-participation.’
+[Ed: Can we include “studying”?]
+In the case of college-level courses, `absences’ include `non-participation.’
 Non-participation shall be defined as, but is not limited to:

 Not following the instructor’s participation guidelines as stated in the syllabus